CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/README.md

 ## Skill Template

 The [Skill Template](./templates) directory contains files for packaging as [Cortex Job Skill](./templates/skill.yaml), where:
-* The input to the skill is a JSON Payload with the path to [Spark Configuration File](https://spark.apache.org/docs/latest/submitting-applications.html) mounted in the container.
+* The input to the skill is a JSON Payload with the path to [Spark Configuration File](https://spark.apache.org/docs/latest/submitting-applications.html) in the Skill's Docker container.
 See [payload.json](./templates/payload.json).
-* The output of the skill is the output of the Job
+* The output of the skill is the Job execution logs
-* The [docker image](./main-app/src/main/resources/Dockerfile) for the `main-app` uses a [Spark Submit](https://spark.apache.org/docs/latest/submitting-applications.html) based wrapper to trigger the Spark application.
-The resources for the spark-submit wrapper is in the [main-app/src/main/resources/python/](./main-app/src/main/resources/python) and is necessary for packaging as a Skill.
+* The [docker image](./main-app/src/main/resources/Dockerfile) for the `main-app` uses a [Spark Submit](https://spark.apache.org/docs/latest/submitting-applications.html) based wrapper to run the Spark application.
+The resources for the spark-submit wrapper is in the [main-app/src/main/resources/python/](./main-app/src/main/resources/python) directory and is necessary for packaging as a Skill.

 **Before creating the skill**, you will need to:
+* Update the [spark-conf.json](./main-app/src/main/resources/conf/spark-conf.json) with the CLI application command and other config options.
-* verify `main-app/src/main/resources/conf/spark-conf.json` configuration file is running the intended example.
-For example, the below config file specifies the command to run the `join-connections` example,
+  The below configuration specifies the command to run the [join-connections](./join-connections/README.md) example with the local clients.
-* verify the `payload.json` file points the correct Spark configuration file ([spark-conf.json](./main-app/src/main/resources/conf/spark-conf.json))
+* Verify skills `payload.json` file refers to the above Spark configuration file (in the built container).

 ```json
 {